lucapette/web/main/content/writing/they-are-called-streaming-data-pipelines-right.md

 that meeting, let me clarify that I'm specifically talking about abstraction in the context of developer experience.
 The obvious point being that we didn't create programming languages because they were better than assembly for the machine.
-We did created new abstractions to improve developer experience.
+We did new abstractions to improve developer experience.
 They're called "high level programming languages" exactly because they're several levels of abstraction away from the machine needs.

 Of course a mismatch between the abstraction level at which humans discuss some technical problem and the one their tooling provides is to be expected.
 The